riveSunder/life_like/README.md

 <div align="center">
 <img src="./assets/numpy_speed2.png" width=75%>
 <br>
-CA (Conway's Life) simulation performance with Python+NumPy on a 4-core Intel i5-6300U laptop CPU.
+CA (Conway's Life) simulation performance with Python+NumPy on a 24-core AMD Threadripper 3960x desktop CPU.
 </div>

 <div align="center">
 <img src="./assets/julia_speed2.png" width=75%>
 <br>
-CA (Conway's Life) simulation performance with Julia and FFTW.jl on a 4-core Intel i5-6300U laptop CPU.
+CA (Conway's Life) simulation performance with Julia and FFTW.jl on a  24-core AMD Threadripper 3960x desktop CPU.
 </div>

 <div align="center">
 <img src="./assets/carle_speed2.png" width=75%>
 <br>
-CA (Conway's Life) simulation performance with Python+PyTorch (<a href="https://github.com/rivesunder/carle">CARLE</a>) on a 4-core Intel i5-6300U CPU.
+CA (Conway's Life) simulation performance with Python+PyTorch (<a href="https://github.com/rivesunder/carle">CARLE</a>) on a  24-core AMD Threadripper 3960x desktop CPU.
 </div>

 ### Results from first implementation

 Previously I compared Life execution speeds in Julia to CARLE, but I've updated both implementations (and made an additional implementation in NumPy) and the results are now much more comparable than they were before.
 The main problem I fixed in my Julia implementation was an extra FFT computation that wasn't used anywhere.
-Uurprisingly removing this line improved Julia speeds by about 100%.
+Unsurprisingly removing that line improved Julia speeds by about 100%.
 I also updated my PyTorch installation to 1.9.0 and moved the benchmarking code into scripts instead of relying on Jupyter Notebooks, which were giving me inconsistent results.
 In any case here are the earlier results:

 <div align="center">
 <img src="./assets/laptop_julia.png" width=75%>